 I am interested in studying these signals during human-robot collaborative tasks, especially when agnostic/ordinary people without robotics background interact with the robot.
 We showed that the robot’s proactivity changes the rhythm of interaction (Frontiers 2014 ); that extroversion and negative attitude towards robots appear in the dynamics of gaze and speech during collaborative tasks (IJSR 2016).
 In the project CoDyCo, I focused on the analysis of physical signals (e.g., contact forces, tactile signals) during a collaborative task requiring physical contact between humans and iCub.
 In the project ANDY, I am pushing this line of research so as to realize efficient multimodal collaboration between humans and humanoids.

-Multimodal deep-learning for robotics
+Multimodal learning and deep-learning for robotics

 |I have been using neural networks since my master thesis, for optimal coding/decoding using game theory (IJCNN 2009), then in my PhD thesis for learning sequences of optimal controllers in a model predictive control framework (IROS 2010).
 During my postdoc in ISIR, we proposed an architecture based on auto-encoders for multimodal learning of robot skills (ICDL 2014).
 We applied the architecture to the iCub, to solve the problem of learning to draw numbers, combining visual, proprioceptual and auditory information (RAS 2014 ).
 We showed that using a multimodal framework we can not only improve classification, but also compensate for missing modalities in recognition.